 |Navigo Transit Pass, Paris, France|

-The pass covers Zones 1 through 5, including destinations more distant from the historic center such as La Défense, St-Denis to the north, Versailles to the southeast, and even Charles-de-Gaulle and Orly airports.
-Here's a plan of the entire system, with zones, on the RATP website.)
+The pass covers Paris Zones 1 through 5, including destinations more distant from the historic center such as La Défense, St-Denis to the north, Versailles to the southeast, and even Charles-de-Gaulle and Orly airports.
+Here are maps/plans of the entire system, with zones, on the RATP website.)

 With your Navigo (NAH-vee-goh) RFID pass, you walk into any RER or Métro station, touch the card to the Navigo target on the turnstile, and breeze right through.
 On a city bus, you touch it to a machine at the door where you board.
 It works anywhere Métro tickets work, and for RER rides in Zones 1 to 5.
 (Note: it does not work on the OrlyVal shuttle train between the RER Anthony station and Orly Airport.
 More...)

 If you plan to stay in Paris most of a week, and you expect to use public transport several times daily, a Navigo pass may save you money, and it certainly is convenient.
 If you plan to use the RER trains to travel between central Paris and a Paris airport, the Navigo is obviously a money-saver.
 More...

 Because of its ease of use, it can save you ticket hassles no matter how often you use it.
 And if you plan to return to Paris in the future, you can recharge it then—it's valid for 10 years.